anthonyrisinger/cga/README.md

 These translations introduce both computational overhead and conceptual friction.
 Converting between quaternion rotations and rotation matrices for different subsystems adds unnecessary operations.
 Maintaining consistency between the graphics projection matrix and the computer vision camera model requires careful bookkeeping.
 The impedance mismatch between rendering's forward projection and vision's inverse reconstruction complicates unified pipelines.
 Each translation point becomes a potential source of numerical error and architectural complexity.

 Geometric algebra offers a coherent framework for problems at this intersection—not as a replacement for specialized tools, but as a way to reduce architectural friction when consistent geometric reasoning matters more than raw performance.
-The geometric product's decomposition—"The Shape of One is Two"—preserves complete information about geometric relationships, enabling unified operations across traditionally separate domains.
+The geometric product's decomposition preserves complete information about geometric relationships, enabling unified operations across traditionally separate domains.
 However, this deterministic elegance must confront the probabilistic reality of modern visual computing, where uncertainty propagation and sparse optimization dominate production systems.
 This chapter examines where GA provides genuine engineering value for visual computing and where traditional methods remain superior.

 #### Camera Models: From Matrices to Geometric Incidence